First Student: FirstGroup breakup

 FirstGroup, the parent company of First Student, announced that it would consider a sale of its North American school bus and transit divisions in December 2019.
 The North American division was valued at $3.5 billion at the time of the announcement.
-In April 2021, FirstGroup agreed terms were to sell the business to EQT Partners.
-The deal closed on July 22, 2021.
+In April 2021, FirstGroup agreed terms were to sell the business to EQT AB.
+The deal closed on 22 July 2021.

 Safety features

 In 2010, First Student installed Zonar on all 60,000 of its school buses.
-These features include the EVIR Inspection System for verified pre-trip, post-trip and child-check inspections; the V2J Vehicle Diagnostic Device for tracking and managing of assets and real-time transmission of vehicle subsystem data; and Ground Traffic Control, a Web-based data and fleet management application.
+These features include the EVIR Inspection System for verified pre-trip, post-trip and child-check inspections; the V2J Vehicle Diagnostic Device for tracking and managing assets and real-time transmission of vehicle subsystem data; and Ground Traffic Control, a Web-based data and fleet management application.

 First Student Canada

 First Student Canada is a major contractor of school bus services and public transit systems.
 The company provides services in Canada comparable to those delivered by First Student in the United States.
 The component parts of the operation consist of the former Laidlaw services and subsequent new acquisitions by First Canada.